 I am the sea and nobody owns me.— Pippi Longstocking.
 Dir.
 Clive A. Smith. (via wordsnquotes)1 month ago

-1 week ago
+1 month ago

 You know whats fucking scary?
 The fact that I could literally change my life at any moment.
 I could stop talking to everyone that makes me unhappy.
 I could kiss whoever i want.
 I could shave my head or get on a plane or take my own life.
 Nothing is stopping me.
 The entire world is in my hands, and I have no idea what to do with it.

-Why want for things and money when you could attain knowledge, understanding, and empathy?1 week ago
+Why want for things and money when you could attain knowledge, understanding, and empathy?1 month ago